BennettGardiner/MIPs/README.md

 # MIPs
-Linear programming and Mixed Integer Programming problems solved in Python using PuLP / Gurobi
+Linear Programming and Mixed Integer Programming problems solved in Python using PuLP / Gurobi

 A number of problems coming courtesy of the internet, textbooks, Dr Michael Forbes of UQ and elsewhere.
 The main directory contains problems solved with PuLP.